 You know how I feel about sharing my food.
 AKA: ZERO AMOUNTS OF BEING A FAN OF IT.[Tweet “Start your day with a protein-packed #glutenfree Lox Bagel #Breakfast Bowl! @Udisglutenfree”]

-BUT, because as we’ve determined in both the healthy orange pie and cucumber quinoa salad recipe, we are BFF of the internet land, so that means I will break my usual rule of no sharing and tell you all about each mouthful of tender spinach that mish-mashes with luscious, velvety-smooth scrambled eggs, CREAMY cauliflower alfredo and ends with a salty, smoky punch of salmon and briny, tangy capers.
+BUT, because as we’ve determined in the healthy orange pie, we are BFF of the internet land, so that means I will break my usual rule of no sharing and tell you all about each mouthful of tender spinach that mish-mashes with luscious, velvety-smooth scrambled eggs, CREAMY cauliflower alfredo and ends with a salty, smoky punch of salmon and briny, tangy capers.
 You know fish and eggs is good together because of the cod scrambled eggs!

 WITH CRUNCHY UDI’S GLUTEN FREE EVERYTHING BAGEL CROUTONS.